 What are the risks associated with radiation exposure for children?

 Radiation exposure is a concern in both adults and children because of an increased risk of cancer, however there are two unique considerations in children: 1.
 They are growing rapidly and more cells are dividing, providing a greater opportunity for radiation to disrupt cell development.
 2. Children have a longer life expectancy, giving a longer time for the effects of any radiation damage, if present, to influence long term health.

-Recent studies indicate that the statistical risk of developing cancer from a CT scan is about one in a thousand, however our knowledge is still evolving about the extent of the risk.
+Recent studies indicate that the statistical risk of developing cancer from a CT scan over the course of a lifetime is about one in a thousand, however our knowledge is still evolving about the extent of the risk.
 This risk varies with age, size of the child and the part of the body scanned.

 Referrers should assess the use of CT on a case-by-case basis.
 Scans should be justified: the benefits of the procedures must outweigh the risks.
 In some cases this may require collaboration between doctors, parents and radiologists before referral.

 To help ensure that a CT scan is justified referrers can ask the following questions: